Cohort XVI – 2023-2024

 Allison Somogyi

 Dr. Allison Somogyi’s doctoral research analyzed the survival and resistance tactics employed by young Jewish women in Budapest under Arrow Cross rule and Nazi occupation and traced, through their diaries, how they navigated the fraught space available to them in the chaotic months of Nazi occupation and during the siege of Budapest.
-Her postdoctoral project builds offthis research by exploring the differences in the ways Hungarian-Jewish women discussed sexual violence at the time of the Final Solution and throughout its aftermath.
-During the 2019–2020 academic year, Somogyi was a joint Yale-USC Postdoctoral Research Fellowship at the Fortunoff Video Archive for Holocaust Testimonies at Yale University and ...
+Her postdoctoral project builds off this research by exploring the differences in the ways Hungarian-Jewish women discussed sexual violence at the time of the Final Solution and throughout its aftermath.
+During the 2019–2020 academic year, Somogyi was a joint Yale-USC Postdoctoral Research Fellowship at the Fortunoff Video Archive for Holocaust Testimonies at Yale University ...

 Read more